Senior Citizen Discounts in Singapore 2026: Concessions, Deals and How to Claim

 Senior citizen discounts in Singapore: what is real and how to claim it

-Senior citizen discounts in Singapore are a mix of genuine, generous concessions and persistent myths.
-The biggest wins are not random shop discounts: they are the transport concession card, the government cash schemes, and the member rates that come with turning 60.
+Senior citizen discounts in Singapore are a mix of genuine, generous concessions and a few common misconceptions.
+The biggest wins are the transport concession card, the government cash schemes, the supermarket discount days, and the member rates that come with turning 60.

 This guide separates what actually exists from what does not, with the verified facts on the PAssion Silver Concession Card, the cash schemes seniors can claim, and where to look for honest attraction and dining deals.
 No invented percentages, just what you can really get.